nalemadi55/Deliverable-/README.md

 # Deliverable-1
 There is a signup page for the individual or group mates.
 HTML
-  html code is the from end code
+  html code is the front end code
 PHP
-  this code is the backend which run on to put the data you havr put on your database file which was a database a file like sigup.sql was attached in which database query were made to make a database and put these data onto the database.
+  this code is the back end which run on to put the data you havr put on your database file which was a database a file like sigup.sql was attached in which database query were made to make a database and put these data onto the database.